-Each award will consist of up to $50,000 for one year, with expected start dates of either July 1 (March submission) or January 1 (October submission).
+Each award will consist of up to $50,000 for one year, with expected start dates of either July 1 (April submission) or January 1 (October submission).
 Funds should be expended within one year of receipt.
 Contact the program director for requests to change start date or extend the funding period (no-cost extension).

-All UNC Lineberger Comprehensive Cancer Center members and UNC Chapel Hill or other UNC system school faculty are eligible to apply.
+All UNC Lineberger Comprehensive Cancer Center members and UNC-Chapel Hill or other UNC system school faculty are eligible to apply.
 Non-UNC applicants must be in collaboration with a UNC faculty member unless they are submitting under a targeted RFA for non-UNC faculty applications.
 Non-faculty (clinical fellows) in the clinical/translational category ONLY are encouraged to apply but must obtain sponsorship or partnership with at a UNC Lineberger Comprehensive Cancer Center member.
 The application must include a letter from the faculty member agreeing to support the project and agreeing not to submit their own proposal for the same project in the same round.

 Tier 1 Awards should have only one principal investigator.
 Applicants can be principal investigator on only one proposal per round.
 Applicants can be named on other proposals (in the tiers with multiple investigators).

-Faculty awardees are ineligible to apply again during the time of their funding and asked to participate in the review process for up to three rounds of submissions.
+Faculty awardees are ineligible to apply again during the time of their funding and maybe asked to participate in the review process for up to three rounds of submissions.
 For awardees who are not faculty members, their faculty sponsors will be asked to participate in review.

 Proposals will be judged by the following criteria:

-- Scientific merit;
+- Scientific merit

-- Relevance to award category (basic, clinical/translational, or population sciences);
+- Relevance to award category (basic, clinical/translational, or population sciences)

-- Qualifications, experience, and productivity of the applicant;
+- Qualifications, experience, and productivity of the applicant

-- Potential for future external funding and publications.
+- Potential for future external funding and publications

 A. Projects must be completed in the designated period of the grant proposal.
 Tier 1 grants are for one year.
 Clinical applicants or others with time consuming preliminary requirements may apply for change in start/end dates.
-No-cost extensions must be formally requested.
+No-cost extensions must be formally

 B. Funds may be budgeted for any of the standard categories and for purposes deemed necessary for the successful execution of the proposed project.
 Costs are limited to those directly related to the research proposed (overhead/indirects are not allowed).
 The following additional restrictions apply:

-Requests for salary support of tenure-track or fixed-term faculty as principal investigators or co-investigator are not allowed.
+- Faculty salary – Requests for salary support of tenure-track or fixed-term faculty as principal investigators or co-investigator are not allowed.
 Requests for non-tenure track faculty who direct labs or projects and requests for consulting biostatistics faculty support (for data analysis) can be considered; however, requests for this kind of support should be appropriate for the level of effort required.
 Salary, tuition, and other funds for non-faculty named on the budget are allowed in amounts appropriate for the level of effort.

-Requests for travel support should be limited to funds directly related to project performance.
+- Travel – Requests for travel support should be limited to funds directly related to project performance.
 Travel to conferences and meetings will be permitted.
 International travel is also permitted.

-Requests for equipment should be limited to funds directly related to project performance.
+- Equipment – Requests for equipment should be limited to funds directly related to project performance.
 For example, a laptop for a research assistant to use in clinic to collect data would be appropriate.